 - Mashed Potatoes: Whether you make them from scratch or from a box, mashed potatoes will make a great side for duck.
-Add caramelized onions to elevate the taste.Mashed Pumpkin: A healthy alternative to mashed potatoes, you can make mash pumpkin yourself and add butter, milk, salt and pepper to taste.
+Add caramelized or smoked onions to elevate the taste.Mashed Pumpkin: A healthy alternative to mashed potatoes, you can make mash pumpkin yourself and add butter, milk, salt and pepper to taste.

 If you enjoy eating duck, smoking it can give it a terrific flavor that will elevate the dish.